 Riddles are fun and good exercise for the grey matter, but they can be frustrating.
 To solve most of the riddles contained in this article , you must not assume the obvious.
 See how you go with this baker's dozen.

 Don't let mind readers and magicians mess with your mind with number tricks.
 Learn their secrets and beat them at their own game.

 Do you ever wonder how Magic Squares are created?
 Well, stop worrying.
 I'll show you how to construct them using just a few easy to follow rules.

+Have you heard of Fibonacci numbers?
 In this article, we explore the ubiquitous Fibonacci sequence and its presence in nature and in many aspects of our life.